sandragodinhosilva/melange/docs/setup.md

     snakemake --report report.html

-## Extra: Run MeLanGE on a high performance cluster
+## Extra: Run Melange on a high performance cluster

 Snakemake can make use of cluster engines.
 In this case, Snakemake simply needs to be given a submit command that accepts a shell script as first positional argument: